-January in Idaho can bring a LOT of snow.
-And we've already accumulated a bunch from our White Christmas in December.
+Winter in Idaho can bring a LOT of snow.
+And we've already accumulated a bunch this past week.
 This article lists some tips for protecting your body during snow removal - while using a shovel or snow blower.
 Most are common sense, yet still worth reviewing.

 1. Warm up muscles to prevent straining.
 Like bubble gum, warmer muscles stretch better than cold ones.
 Use a stationary bike or treadmill if you have one.
 If not, walk up and down the stairs a couple of time.
-Stretch by slowly reaching for your toes, then stand with hand on hips and lean backwards.
+Try a simple stretch by slowly reaching for your toes, then stand with hand on hips and lean backwards.

 For many of us, the holiday season is accompanied by food, family, and oftentimes a headache or two.
 Headaches are, in fact, one of the most common ailments many patients face during the festive season – albeit literally or figuratively!